Cell Therapy FAQ’s

 What is the cost of consultation and treatment?

 Patients who are considered to be candidates based on information provided in the candidate application form will be invited for a consultation, which may be associated with a consultation/ examination fee of $150-$250.00 depending on complexity of the case.
 Consultation with a physician may include office evaluation, physician’s evaluation of X-Rays, review of records, or telephonic consultations.
-Unfortunately, insurance generally will not cover the actual cost of stem cell treatment in most cases since stem cell therapy is still considered investigational the cost varies depending on the disease state being treated and complexity of stem cell deployment as well as the desire for Stem Cell banking.
+Unfortunately, insurance will not cover the actual cost of regenerative cell treatment in most cases since it is still considered investigational the cost varies depending on the disease state being treated and complexity of stem cell deployment.

 What does the cost of procedure include?

-Because of recent innovations in technology, BPI is able to provide outpatient stem cell treatment at a fraction of the cost of that seen in many overseas clinics.
-Our fee covers Stromal Vascular Fraction (SVF) harvesting, preparation, and deployment, which may include the use of advanced interventional radiology and fluoroscopy techniques.
-Total costs will be determined after a medical evaluation and will range from $5,000 to $25,000.
+Because of recent innovations in technology, BPI is able to provide outpatient cell treatment at a fraction of the cost of that seen in many overseas clinics.
+Our fee covers harvesting, preparation, and deployment,

 How many injections are required for success?